Abraham Lincoln: Domestic Affairs

 Lincoln passed the time between the Montgomery convention and his inauguration in public silence while sending private messages to Congress and key military officers.
 He tried to reiterate his campaign promise that he would take no actions as President to impair or limit slavery in those states where it existed.
 In demonstrating his intent, the President even supported a thirteenth amendment then passed by Congress that would guarantee slavery in the existing slave states.

 However, Lincoln drew the line at supporting a package of compromises sponsored by Senator John J. Crittenden of Kentucky, known as the Crittenden Compromise.
 This proposal included a series of constitutional amendments to guarantee slavery in the states.
 Furthermore, the compromise sought to prohibit Congress from abolishing slavery in the District of Columbia and deny Congress the power to interfere with the interstate slave trade.
-Crittenden's legislation also empowered Congress to compensate slaveholders who lost runaway slaves to the North and protected slavery south of latitude 36'30' in all territories "now held or hereafter acquired."
+Crittenden's legislation also empowered Congress to compensate slaveholders who lost runaway slaves to the North and protected slavery south of latitude 36 degrees 30 minutes in all territories "now held or hereafter acquired."
 Lincoln understood that to accept the amendments would be to overturn the Republican platform, and he instructed party leaders to make no concessions whatsoever on the slavery expansion issue.
 The compromise was defeated in the Republican-controlled Congress.
 Lincoln also rejected overtures from a "Peace Convention" held in Washington, under the auspices of former president John Tyler, giving its delegates no encouragement.

 Hoping to show his peaceful intentions, Lincoln prepared his inaugural address with an eye to keeping the upper South from joining the secessionists.
 His speech, delivered on March 4, 1861, was firm but conciliatory.
 He reaffirmed his promise not "to interfere with slavery" where it existed, and he assured the Confederate states that he would not "assail" (violently attack) them for their actions at Montgomery.
 On the other hand, Lincoln made it clear that he would "hold, occupy, and possess the property, and places belonging to the government . . ."
-He pleaded with the southerners: "We must not be enemies."
+He pleaded with the Southerners: "We must not be enemies."
 He reminded them that no state could leave the Union "upon its own mere motion" and pledged to enforce the laws, "In your hands, my dissatisfied fellow-countrymen, and not mine, is the momentous issue of civil war."The very next day, the new President received a dispatch from Major Robert Anderson, commander of the federal installation at Fort Sumter, on an island in Charleston harbor.
 Anderson notified the President that the fort would have to be resupplied or evacuated.
 In a master stroke that allowed him to attempt to supply the fort without engaging Confederate forces, Lincoln sent unarmed supply ships to Fort Sumter—giving advance notice of their peaceful intentions.
 This shifted the decision as to who would fire the first shot from Lincoln to Jefferson Davis.
 The Confederate president did not blink.
 He ordered General Pierre G. T. Beauregard to compel Sumter's surrender before the supply ships could arrive.
 At 4:30 in the morning on April 12, 1861, Confederate guns fired on Fort Sumter.
 After a thirty-three-hour attack and exchange of fire, Major Anderson surrendered the fort and the Civil War had begun.

 From Bull Run to Appomattox

 Few people expected the war between the Confederacy and the Union to last as long as it did, four and a half years; to incur so much bloodshed, over six hundred thousand deaths; to involve so many soldiers, nearly 3 million men; or to be so total an effort on both sides.
 It was the bloodiest war in American history.
-Lincoln thought at first that calm heads among the southern slaveholders would soon prevail; southerners thought that the North would move to a negotiated peace at the first sight of blood.
+Lincoln thought at first that calm heads among the Southern slaveholders would soon prevail; Southerners thought that the North would move to a negotiated peace at the first sight of blood.
 The North did not seriously take the South's willingness to fight almost to the death for its ideals; the South had no idea that Lincoln would show the iron will to endure almost any cost in order to preserve the Union.

 The American Civil War that followed Fort Sumter's surrender involved fundamental strategies on both sides that altered little over time.
 For the Union, Lincoln adopted the so-called "Anaconda strategy" first proposed by old "Fuss and Feathers," General-in-Chief Winfield Scott.
 Mirroring the tactics of the anaconda, a South American snake that suffocates and kills its prey through constriction, the strategy required the encirclement of the Confederacy by securing the border states.
 Additionally, Scott proposed mounting a massive naval blockade, severing the South in two by taking the Mississippi River from Memphis to New Orleans, and pushing relentlessly upon the Virginia front while protecting Washington, D.C., from Confederate attack.
 Within a year, Lincoln modified the plan to include invasion of the South.
-The Confederacy, on the other hand, felt that its best hope lay in fighting a defensive war by using offensive tactics to make the northern armies suffer severely for each inch of ground won in battle.
+The Confederacy, on the other hand, felt that its best hope lay in fighting a defensive war by using offensive tactics to make the Northern armies suffer severely for each inch of ground won in battle.
 In time, the North's will to fight would be sapped, and foreign powers—such as England—would come to the aid of the Confederacy with weapons, loans, and military support.

 For Lincoln, Union victory required him successfully to address an array of specific and interrelated issues: